Neama Rahmani

 Neama Rahmani (born 1979) is an American personal injury lawyer, writer, and former federal prosecutor.
 He is the co-founder and president of West Coast Trial Lawyers.

 Rahmani is also a member of the UCLA Political Science Board of Advisors.

 Early life and education

-Rahmani was born in 1979 in California, United States to parents of Persian descent.
+Rahmani was born in 1979, in California, the son of Persian parents.
 He completed his BA in political science and government at UCLA in 1999 and received his JD from Harvard Law School in 2002.
 He was among the youngest to ever graduate Harvard Law School at 22 years old.

 Career

 Rahmani was admitted to practice law in 2002.
 Subsequently, he began his career at O'Melveny & Myers, where he represented entities such as Disney, Marriott, and the Roman Catholic Church.

 In 2010, Rahmani joined the United States Attorney's Office, where he prosecuted drug and human trafficking cases along the U.S.-Mexico border.
 Later, he served as the director of enforcement for the Los Angeles City Ethics Commission in 2012.

 In 2014, Rahmani co-founded West Coast Trial Lawyers with Allen Patatanyan, a law firm that litigates against large corporations.